tsachis/char-catcher/README.md

 # Char Catcher
-Can you catch the letters falling form the sky?
+Can you catch the letters falling from the sky?

 ![alt text](https://raw.githubusercontent.com/tsachis/char-catcher/master/screenshot.png)